containerbuildsystem/atomic-reactor/docs/plugins.md

    * In order to support automated rebuilds, this plugin is tasked with incrementing the 'release' label in the Dockerfile.
  * **add_labels_in_dockerfile**
    * Status: enabled
    * Labels that are specified in the builder configuration, such as the vendor name, distribution scope, and authoritative registry, are added to the Dockerfile using LABEL.
-This plugin also adds automatic labels such as the build date, architecture, build host, and git reference.
+This plugin also adds automatic labels such as the build date, architecture, build host, info url, and git reference.
  * **change_from_in_dockerfile**
    * Status: enabled
    * The FROM line in the Dockerfile is changed so that it references the specific docker image ID we pulled/imported earlier.